iroma/fhirbase/README.md

 ```

-But after searching we want to get resource as whole
+But after searching we want to get a resource as whole
 (i.e. collect resource aggregate from relational tables).

 To simplify this, we generate views with names view_<resource_name>
 which return FHIR compliant json resource representation.
-So to
+So, to
-accomplish query we can replace __patient__ table with __view_patient__ view,
+accomplish query we can replace __patient__ table with __view_patient__ view
 and get resource json in one hop.